aiishaan/SelfCheckOut-software/README.md

     - Import the cloned repository as a new project

 3. **Build the project:**
     - Use your IDE's build tools to compile the project.
-Typically, this can be done with a `Build` or `Make` command.
+Typically, this can be done with a `Build` or `Make` command

 4. **Run the application:**
     - Locate the main class (usually `Main.java` or a class with a `main` method).